gkampiotis/learning-to-code-documentation/README.md

 After the first steps of learning how to code, the next step is to find good and suitable challenges.
 Building stuff is the way to learn.

 Still on Processing I made few mini-games.
 The challenge making them was that in games things get complicated VERY fast.
 Since I didn’t know how to translate physics (bouncing, collision detection, etc) into code, I had to find the simplest ways to make it work.
-For example, for collision detection, I thought that the simplest way to know if two objects collide is to check for pixel colours.
+For collision detection, I thought that the simplest way to know if two objects collide is to check for pixel colours.
 For example if cyan is on top of black then the objects collide.

 <img width="241" alt="image" src="https://user-images.githubusercontent.com/34453848/162249400-37a078b2-0a8e-4f90-9c88-bf1041fb687c.png">